skyciv/skyciv-pip/README.md

 The SkyCiv API documentation can be found here: https://skyciv.com/api/v3/

-The Python Pip package documentation is a work in progress but for now, you can refer to the [JavaScript package docs](https://skyciv.com/api/v3/npm-package-docs/1.2.0) which is not exactly the same but very similar.
+The Python Pip package documentation is a work in progress but for now, you can refer to the [JavaScript package docs](https://skyciv.com/api/v3/docs/packages/#npm---javascript) which are not exactly the same but very similar.
 The main difference being that methods use `snake_case` in python rather than `camelCase` in JavaScript.

 For example, `sections.loadCustomFromLibrary()` in the NPM package would translate to `sections.load_custom_from_library()` for the Pip package.